-- 3.1.1.
-The committee is authorised to investigate any activity within its term of reference or specifically delegated to it by the board. - 3.1.2.
+- 3.1.
+The committee will report to the board on any decision taken in accordance with the scheme of delegation of financial powers. - 3.2.
+The committee is authorised to investigate any activity within its term of reference or specifically delegated to it by the board. - 3.3.
 The committee is authorised to obtain any legal and professional advice it considers necessary, normally in consultation with the chair of the trust board.